-Secondly, the best areas to stay in London are well-connected to public transportation, including the tube and airport transit.
+Secondly, the best areas to stay in London for tourists are well-connected to public transportation, including the tube and airport transit.
 I’ve included all the detail below to help you find the perfect place to stay in London.

 And while you’re visiting for the first time, make sure to avoid these ten common tourist mistakes in London.

-1. The Best Areas to Stay in London are Near the City’s Highlights
+1. The Best Areas to Stay in London for Sightseeing are Near the City’s Highlights

 If it’s your first time in London, you will likely be visiting places like Buckingham Palace, Big Ben, Parliament, and the Tower of London.
 If you need inspiration for how to spend your time in the city, check out this perfect 4 day London itinerary for first time visitors for more info on a great day-by-day plan for sightseeing.

 The best areas to stay in London are close to all the things you’ll want to see as a tourist.
 Fortunately, most of the highlights of London that first-timers will want to see are also located relatively close to one another, so that will make choosing a place to stay even easier.

-My picks for the two London neighborhoods that fit the bill are below!
+My picks for the two best London neighborhoods for sightseeing are below!

 2. Pick an Area in London to Stay that is Near a Tube Station